NearByEV-Charging/chargingev-app/content/_index.md

 # Soak up the sun.
 Very easily.

-nearbyevcharging has set out to optimize sustainability when charging our electric fahrzeuge.
+nearbyevcharging has set out to optimize sustainability when charging our electric Vehicle.
 In addition, nearbyevcharging enables charging with as much self-Generated solar power as possible.
 In most cases, this is even possible without further changes to the existing house electrical installation.

 ---